christosgalano/christosgalano.github.io/_posts/2023-01-27-plug-and-play-hub.md

 ### Notes

-- The VPN Gateway has two Public IPs since it is in **Active-Active** mode to ensure high availability
+- Because the VPN Gateway is in "active-active" mode, it has two public IP addresses.
-- Both the Key Vault (vault) and the Storage Account (blob, file) have private endpoints; the corresponding private DNS zones are created, linked to the hub virtual network, and filled with records of the private endpoints
+- Both the Key Vault (vault) and the Storage Account (blob, file) have private endpoints; the corresponding private DNS zones are created, linked to the hub virtual network, and filled with records of the private endpoints.

 ### Configuration